What is the degree called?

 How is funding for the program organised?

 The MPhil (App Epid) is a research degree, which means that some funding for the program comes from the Department of Education Workplace Relations.
-The funding for students comes from ‘field placements’, either as salary for employees or as a scholarship administered through ANU.
+The funding for the majority of students comes from ‘field placements’, either as salary for employees or as a scholarship administered through ANU.

 Are students required to pay for the program?